WINNER 2025

 Community Engagement Redefining Awareness

-The foundation’s January 2025 “Soothing the Nation” campaign introduces a fundamentally different approach to GBV awareness that psychological research suggests may be more effective than traditional methods.
+The Foundation’s January 2025 “Soothing the Nation” campaign introduces a fundamentally different approach to GBV awareness that psychological research suggests may be more effective than traditional methods.
 Traditional campaigns often focus on victims, perpetrators, or bystanders.
 In contrast, TEARS introduces South Africans to its identity and mission through what they describe as a “powerful and loud whisper” that acknowledges trauma without reinforcing it.
 This innovative messaging strategy builds trust by positioning the organization as a source of hope rather than using the direct calls to action typical of most GBV campaigns, which research indicates can create resistance or avoidance in audiences overwhelmed by distressing content.

 TEARS Foundation plans to reach an additional one million users in the next decade, building on its 13-year history of meaningful impact through strategic scaling of proven interventions.
 The organization’s comprehensive approach combines crisis intervention, advocacy, counseling, emergency response, referral systems, and educational programs into an integrated model addressing immediate needs and long-term societal change.
 Their work demonstrates how visionary leadership and technological innovation create tangible progress despite challenging social problems.
-It establishes a framework other organizations studying gender-based violence interventions can analyze and potentially replicate in different contexts.
+It establishes a framework that other organizations studying gender-based violence interventions can analyze and potentially replicate in different contexts.

 Final Words